inveniosoftware/docs-invenio-rdm/docs/operate/customize/jobs.md

 ## Tips

 - Make your tasks **idempotent** if they might be run concurrently.
-- Jobs are stored in the DB and auditable.
+- Jobs and their runs are stored in the database, with status, arguments, and logs recorded for traceability.
 - Admins only: only superusers can run jobs.

 ---